The HAF Team

 Pawan Deshpande, CEO of Curata, Inc., holds a Bachelor’s in Computer Science and a Master’s of Engineering from MIT.
 His role at HAF currently focuses on human rights and caste-based discrimination.
 Formerly one of the senior most Executive Council members, Mr. Deshpande has been involved in launching the Foundation’s internship program and was the Foundation’s key technology advisory.

 Mihir Meghani, M.D., an Emergency Physician, is a co-founder of HAF.
 He has provided medical care in India after the 2001 earthquake, in NY after 9/11, and in Sri Lanka after the 2004 tsunami with The Permanente Medical Group.
-A member of the US Department of Homeland Security's Disaster Medical Assistance Team and former member of the East Bay Regional Parks Advisory Committee, Dr. Meghani has received numerous awards for his community service.
 He also serves on the Board of the Silicon Valley Interreligious Council.
+He is a former member of the US Department of Homeland Security's Disaster Medical Assistance Team, the East Bay Regional Parks Advisory Committee, and the Board of Carry The Vision.
+Dr. Meghani has received numerous awards for his community service.

 Rajiv Pandit, M.D. is a board-certified head and neck surgeon, who serves as Clinical Instructor in the Dept. of Surgery at Methodist Dallas Medical Center, while practicing full-time at Dallas ENT – Head & Neck Surgery Center.
 He is also the director of the Dallas Sinus Institute.
 A native of Kashmir, Dr. Pandit has been active in the leadership of various organizations that advocate for Hindus, and specifically the Hindus of Kashmir.
 He is the co-founder of HAF’s Dallas chapter, and his current focus is empowerment through education, specifically textbook reform and interfaith dialogue.